 |Finish location:||Standley Chasm – 45mins drive from Alice Springs|

-Runners must depart WP1 with a minimum of 3lt water with you
+Runners must depart WP1 with a minimum of 3lt of hydration

 |Difficulty rating:||Starts off easy then has a steep climb in the middle.
 Medium / hard difficulty and technical|

-April Stage 3 runners commence at the Birthday Waterhole Track / Red Centre Way road junction and run for approx. 14km along the undulating 4WD track as it winds its way across the flats and crosses a few dry creeks before arriving at Birthday Creek Waterhole and the water point.
+Runners commence at the Birthday Waterhole Track / Red Centre Way road junction and run for approx. 14km along the undulating 4WD track as it winds its way across the flats and crosses a few dry creeks before arriving at Birthday Creek Waterhole.
 This section is very runnable and rewarding as you make your way towards the ranges.

-Past the water point the course picks up the Larapinta Trail and skirts the base of some ridges before a very steep and tough climb up to the iconic Brinkley Bluff – the course climbing 550m in just 3km as it zig-zags its way up the side of this steep ridge.
+Past the water point the course picks up the Larapinta Trail and skirts the base of some ridges before a very steep and tough climb up to the iconic Brinkley Bluff – the course climbing 550m in just 3km as it zig-zags its way up the side of this steep ridge, passing many false summits and steep drops in the process.
 The views from the top make it well worth it as you are high up in the Chewings Ranges with views across the continent.

 From the summit it is largely ‘all downhill’ for 10km to the finish line at the Standley Chasm café although the highly technical terrain and loose rock remains that makes it a taxing descent through Reveal Saddle and finish arch.